-We all know that dogs are a man’s best friend, and if you love running, who wouldn’t want to take his or her dog with them?
+We all know that dogs are a man’s best friend.
+If you love running and you love your dog, why wouldn’t you want to take your dog with you for a bit of exercise?
 In this article, we’ll cover the basics about how to go trail running with your dog.

-By the end of the article, you’ll be ready to suit up in your running gear and get your pooch out the door to go for a run on the trail!
+By the end of the article, you’ll be ready to suit up in your running gear and get your pooch out the door for a run on your local trails!

 Before you head out the door, though, you need to make sure that your dog is actually ready and able to run.
+Think back to your first run, and whether it was easy or not.
+Consider that your dog is going to feel the same way, even if they are used to exercise.
 Here are some things to consider before you go trail running with your pup.

 How old is your dog?
 If she is 17 years old, there’s a good chance that she might be too old.
 If he’s four months, he’s probably too young.
 Make sure that the dog is physically mature enough to run and that bones have stopped developing.